 It’s unwise to choose products that aren’t ideal for Pomeranian dog care.
 Otherwise, you’ll damage the protective layer that surrounds the shafts of hair, leaving fur exposed.
 This can make the coat dry out, causing more problems as time goes by.

 Can You Use Human Shampoo On Dogs?

-If money is tight, you may use human shampoo for bathing Pomeranians because you think it’s merely hair.
-While humans and Pomeranians both have hair, each has their own distinct category.
-Human hair is ok to wash with human shampoo but not dog hair.
+If money is tight, you may use human shampoo for bathing Pomeranians because you think it’s merely dog hair.
+While humans and Pomeranians both have hair, each is different.
+Human hair it is ok to wash with human shampoo, but dog hair should be washed in a product designed for dogs.
 The pH balance in the majority of human hair products won’t work for canines, including cheaper products.

 What Happens When Using A Cheap Or Human Shampoo On Your Pomeranian?

 The shampoo will act as an abrasive on the coat and skin of your Pom.
 It’s also missing essential ingredients needed to replace nutrients that get washed away.

 An ideal shampoo for Pomeranians needs to contain healthy ingredients.
 For example aloe, oatmeal and other products can combine to moisturise and nourish your Pom’s coat.

 Low quality products may have ingredients that could harm your dog’s coat.

 These include: parabens and phosphates which make the skin dry and can cause allergic reactions.